 From religion to law, there are many official and unofficial rules, cautionary tales and myths about suicide.
 Insurance has made its way into this mix of misinformation.
 Because of this mythology many believe without question that life insurance benefits will not be paid if someone dies of suicide.
 While many people believe that a life insurance carrier will not pay out death benefits if the insured commits suicide, the reality is that insurance companies often pay out death benefits on such claims.
 If the policy does not expressly exclude coverage for suicide, the critical issue might be the timing of the suicide.

 Some policies may exclude coverage for suicide during the coverage period.
-Other policies will not pay death benefits if the policyholder passes away during the first two years of the coverage period (i.e. “the contestability period”).
+Other policies will not pay death benefits if the policyholder passes away as a result of suicide during the first two years of the coverage period (i.e. “the contestability period”).
 Generally, suicide will not preclude recovery if it occurs outside the two year contestability period, and the policy does not include an express exclusion for suicide.

 If the alleged suicide occurs during the contestability period, the insurance company still must prove that the death was actually a suicide.
 A death that appears to be a hanging, for example, could actually be auto-erotic asphyxiation.
 Similarly, many apparent suicides are actually murders that have been staged to look like suicide.
 These cases need to be investigated because if the death is a homicide, then the beneficiaries of the life insurance policy may still be entitled to full benefits.